bmoreonrails/rails_tutorial/_chapters/chapter_02.md

   1. Run `ls -l db/migrate` to take a look at one of the new files.
 You should see a file named something like `20161115030350_create_books.rb`.

       20161115030350 is a timestamp generated when the file is created.
-You're file will start with a more recent timestamp...I hope 😝
+Your file will start with a more recent timestamp...I hope 😝

       Let's take a look at this file in your text editor.
 {% endlist %}